-Funding for this survey was provided by the Fond du Lac Band of Lake Superior Chippewa; an Environmental Protection Agency, Great Lakes Restoration Initiative Tribal Capacity Grant; the 1854 Treaty Authority; The United States Forest Service, Superior National Forest; and the Minnesota Department of Natural Resources.
-In 2016 field data was collected with the assistance of DNR Area Wildlife staff Tom Rusch, Jeremy Maslowski, Bailey Petersen and Nancy Hansen, 1854 Treaty Authority Resource Management Division Director Andy Edwards and DNR pilots Luke Ettl, John Heineman and Brad Maas.
-Vegetation data was by collected by Eli Anoszko as part of his graduate research at the University of Minnesota and by Wildlife Research Assistant Christina Maley of the 1854 Treaty Authority.
+Funding for this survey was provided by the Fond du Lac Band of Lake Superior Chippewa; an Environmental Protection Agency, Great Lakes Tribal Initiative Grant; the 1854 Treaty Authority; The United States Forest Service, Superior National Forest; and the Minnesota Department of Natural Resources.
+In 2017 field data was collected with the assistance of DNR Area Wildlife staff Tom Rusch, Jeremy Maslowski and Nancy Hansen, 1854 Treaty Authority Resource Management Division Director Andy Edwards and DNR pilots John Heineman and Brad Maas.
+Vegetation data was by collected by Eli Anoszko as part of his graduate research at the University of Minnesota and by Wildlife Research Assistant Christina Maley of the 1854 Treaty Authority as part of a larger study on moose browse.

 Figure 21.
-A cow and twin calves in the Pagami Creek Fire.
+A cow with twin calves and a young bull in the Pagami Creek Fire.